-Everything starts with an user account within the enterprise.
+Everything starts with a user account within the enterprise.
 This user account is typically used for user logon and getting access to devices and resources.
-When we talk about management we need a way to enroll the device into a MDM system, as MDM is the new golden standard for configuration management for all platforms.
-Next, a way to handle additional tasks outside of the MDM protocol like executing scripts via an additional management agent to accomplish all the left over tasks we couldn’t solve with MDM and configuration profiles.
+When we talk about management, we need a way to enroll the device into an MDM system, as MDM is the new golden standard for configuration management for all platforms.
+Next, a way to handle additional tasks outside of the MDM protocol like executing scripts via an additional management agent to accomplish all the left-over tasks we couldn’t solve with MDM and configuration profiles.
 And as last puzzle piece, we need a proper way of distributing software.
 For me these 5 areas are the essential parts to look at, to accomplish all typical device management tasks.

-Following a small abstract for each of the areas to get a more clear picture what we can use with Microsoft Endpoint Manager and the cloud component Intune:
+Following a small abstract for each of the areas to get a clearer picture what we can use with Microsoft Endpoint Manager and the cloud component Intune:

 - User Logon